-(2) The Subject Country in this review
+(2) The Subject Country in this review is China.

-is China.

 (3) The Domestic Like Product is the domestically produced product or products which are like, or in the absence of like, most similar in characteristics and uses with, the Subject Merchandise.
-In its original determination and full first five-year review, the Commission found one Domestic Like Product consisting of ironing tables and certain parts thereof, coextensive with Commerce's scope.
+In its original determination, the Commission defined the Domestic Like Product as all silicon metal, regardless of grade, having a silicon content of at least 96.00 percent but less than 99.99 percent of silicon by weight, and excluding semiconductor grade silicon, corresponding to Commerce's scope.
+In its full first and second five-year review determinations and its expedited third five-year review determination, the Commission defined the Domestic Like Product as all silicon metal, regardless of grade, corresponding to Commerce's scope of the order.

 (4) The Domestic Industry is the U.S. producers as a whole of the Domestic Like Product, or those producers whose collective output of the Domestic Like Product constitutes a major proportion of the total domestic production of the product.
-In its original determination and full first five-year review determination, the Commission defined the Domestic Industry as U.S. producers of the Domestic Like Product.
+In its original determination, its full first and second five-year review determinations, and its expedited third five-year review determination, the Commission defined the Domestic Industry as all domestic producers of silicon metal.

-(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Šubject Merchandise into the United States from a foreign manufacturer or through its selling
+(5) An Importer is any person or firm engaged, either directly or through a parent company or subsidiary, in importing the Subject Merchandise into the United States from a foreign manufacturer or through its selling agent.